 Things to Know

-- In chile harvest season (about July to late Sep.) the green enchiladas and chiles rellenos are especially good, and would be what I recommend (Chope’s serves freshly harvested chile from about the beginning of September to the end of October).
+- In chile harvest season the green enchiladas are especially good, and would be what I recommend (Chope’s serves freshly harvested chile from about the beginning of September to the end of October).

 Cuisine: Mexican New Mexican